wsadza/metal/README.md

 > [!NOTE]
-> This project acts as a glue, integrating multiple solutions and patterns.
+> - This project acts as a glue, integrating multiple solutions and patterns.
+> - Online Game Streaming Platform.

 # Metal